ninjabase8085/PushApp-Android/README.md

 ## In-App Notifications
 - The SDK handles:
---Popup full-screen .
+-- Popup full-screen .
---Banner with inline dismiss.
+-- Banner with inline dismiss.
---PiP small floating view with expand logic to popup.
+-- PiP small floating view with expand logic to popup.

 No integration required from your side.
 The SDK renders them when triggered.